 The cave is so remarkable because of the prehistoric wall paintings in one of the halls.
 Between 10,000 and 8,000 years old, they depict dancing women, hunting men, tools, stars, plants, and animals.
-Bones of many prehistoric animals have also been found here, including those of cave hyenas, cave bears, otters, and wolves.
-The Magura Cave is on the Tentative List of World Heritage Sites of UNESCO.
+Bones of many prehistoric animals have also been found here, including cave hyenas, cave bears, otters, and wolves.
+The Magura Cave is on the Tentative List of UNESCO World Heritage Sites.

 Near the border with Greece in southern Bulgaria lies the Devil’s Throat Cave.
 It’s about 2 kilometers from the town of Trigrad in the Trigrad Gorge.
 This particular cave is unlike all other Bulgarian caves in this overview because it doesn’t have any cave formations.

-Entering the cave is only possible with a tour guide, who’ll take visitors through man-made halls and stairways to the waterfall.
+Entering the cave is only possible with a tour guide, who’ll take visitors through human-made halls and stairways to the waterfall.

-Yagodinska Cave is a cave complex comprising of several marble floors and a huge number of draperies, flowstone formations, stalactites, stalagmites and so on.
-It’s also quite famous for its countless cave pearls, which are formed with a grain of sand gets covered with calcite over time.
+Yagodinska Cave is a cave complex comprising several marble floors and many draperies, flowstone formations, stalactites, stalagmites, etc. It’s also quite famous for its countless cave pearls formed with a grain of sand that gets covered with calcite over time.
 Visitors can explore the developed lower floor on a route that’s over 1 kilometer long.

 The Wonderful Hall is home to a white crystal sinter formation that resembles Snow White—Snezhanka is the Bulgarian word for Snow White.